surajwate/pyside6-exercises/notes2.md

 Slots is the name Qt uses for the receivers of signals.
 In Python any function (or method) in your application can be used as a slot - simply by connecting the signal to it.
 If the signal sends data, then the receiving function will receive that data too.
 Many Qt widgets also have their own built-in slots, meaning you can hook Qt widgets together directly.

+### QPushButton Signals

+We create a simple custom slot named the_button_was_clicked which accepts the clicked signal from the QPushButton.